zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 Hi.
 I'm Ross.

-I'm a father, a gamer, a sports fan, a geek, and other stuff.
+I'm a father, a gamer, a coder, a sports fan, a geek, and other stuff.

-Important to note here:
 The coding usually I do in my free time is:
 -  Hugo Static sites and
 - .NET Core apps, often webscrapers.
----
-# Slides and Session Information

-.qrcode.db.fr.w-40pct.ml-4[]

-- General session info available at https://rosslarson.com/talks/
-- Slides are at https://rosslarson.com/slides/ or just use the QR code
-- Ask questions anytime

-???

-Here's a QR Code if you want to follow along on your laptop or phone.
-Ask questions anytime.
+This is me!
 ---
 class: top
 # A history of working with .NET interactively.